Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 However, in Japan, Christmas is not a holiday.

-If you want to return to Japan temporarily during the Christmas season, check with your company two to three months in advance to see if you can take time off.
+If you want to return home temporarily during the Christmas season, check with your company two to three months in advance to see if you can take time off.

-In addition, the Vietnamese New Year (Tet) holidays and the Indonesian post-Ramadan holidays also have different holiday periods than in Japan.
+In addition, the Tet holiday in Vietnam and the post-Ramadan holiday in Indonesia also differ from the holiday periods in Japan.

-The Vietnamese New Year (Tet) holiday corresponds to the Japanese New Year holiday, but the timing of Japanese New Year (January) and Lunar New Year (late January to February) is different.
+However, the timing of Japanese New Year (in January) and Tet (late January to February) is different.

-In Indonesia, where many people are Muslim, many take time off to gather with their families after the month-long fast of Ramadan.
+In Indonesia, where many people are Muslim, many people take time off to gather with their families after fasting for a month during Ramadan.

-The date of Ramadan changes every year, so if it falls close to Japan's Golden Week, it is easy to take time off.
+The date of Ramadan changes every year, so if it falls close to Golden Week in Japan, it is easier to take time off.

-However, many people travel or return home to their hometowns around Japanese public holidays and consecutive weekends, and the costs of airfare to and from Japan and accommodation within Japan will be higher.
+However, many people travel or return home during Japanese holidays and consecutive weekends, as well as the days before and after these holidays, so airfares to and from Japan and accommodation costs within Japan are high.

-Reservations are difficult to get, so make sure to book early once your plans are decided.
+Reservations are difficult to get, so make sure to book early once you have your plans decided.

-[specified skilled workers] A system that can be used when returning home during long vacations
+【Specified Skilled Workers】A system that can be used when returning from a long vacation

-JAC has a system in place to reduce the financial burden of temporary return to Japan for specified skilled workers working in the Japanese construction industry.
+JAC has a system in place to reduce the cost burden of temporary repatriation for Specified Skilled Workers working in the construction industry in Japan.

-The support amount is 50,000 yen per person per time.
+The amount of support is 80,000 yen per person once.

-• Specified Skilled Worker (ii) belong to a company that pays the necessary acceptance contributions
+• Belonging to a company that pays the required acceptance fee Specified Skilled Worker (ii)

 [Items required for application]